poptart-cat-030/bcit-test2/README.md

 ![[ssh-fish.png]]
 You should see something similar to this after running the command fish = the user we named fish in our cloud-config file.
-Yours should be different pond = the hostname that you set previously
+Yours may be different pond = the hostname that we set previously when creating the Droplet.
+Yours may be different

 Congratulations, you have successfully connected to a Droplet using an SSH config file.
 You have reached the end of the tutorial.